reduxjs/redux/docs/style-guide/style-guide.md

 </DetailedExplanation>

+### Organize State Structure Based on Data Types, Not Components

+Root state slices should be defined and named based on the major data types or areas of functionality in your application, not based on which specific components you have in your UI.
+This is because there is not a strict 1:1 correlation between data in the Redux store and components in the UI, and many components may need to access the same data.
+Think of the state tree as a sort of global database that any part of the app can access to read just the pieces of state needed in that component.

+For example, a blogging app might need to track who is logged in, information on authors and posts, and perhaps some info on what screen is active.
+A good state structure might look like `{auth, posts, users, ui}`.
+A bad structure would be something like `{loginScreen, usersList, postsList}`.

 ### Treat Reducers as State Machines

 Many Redux reducers are written "unconditionally".
 They only look at the dispatched action and calculate a new state value, without basing any of the logic on what the current state might be.
 This can cause bugs, as some actions may not be "valid" conceptually at certain times depending on the rest of the app logic.
 For example, a "request succeeded" action should only have a new value calculated if the state says that it's already "loading", or an "update this item" action should only be dispatched if there is an item marked as "being edited".